jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 ### 1 Outline of this schedule
 (1) In this schedule,—
   (a) Part 2 sets out the commitment to reside in New Zealand test, which is a test that is only available for residential land:
-  (b) Part 3 sets out the increased housing test, the non-residential use test, and the incidental residential use test, which are tests that are only available for overseas investments in sensitive land where the relevant land is residential (but not otherwise sensitive) land:
+  (b) Part 3 sets out the increased housing test, the large rental development test, the non-residential use test, and the incidental residential use test, which are tests that are only available for overseas investments in sensitive land where the relevant land is residential (but not otherwise sensitive) land:
   (c) Part 4 explains how more than 1 test can be met for the purpose of section 16(1)﻿(b)﻿(i):
   (d) Parts 2 and 5 set out conditions that this Act requires be imposed on consents that are granted for certain overseas investments in sensitive land where the relevant land is or includes residential land.
 (2) This clause is only a guide to the general scheme and effect of this schedule.